 forth before the five-minute submission time.

-5. If you choose the photo upload or attachment upload, prepare your paper/doc
+5. If you choose the photo upload or attachment upload, prepare your paper/doc access the exam, but you CAN have Grammarly in a different company's browser

 before exam day.
 For photos, you should write your AP ID, initials, and page numbers